How to validate your startup idea - 7 methods explained

 In order for this to happen, you will need market validation.

 According to Harvard Business School, market validation is the process of determining if there’s a need for your product in your target market.
 Why is this important?
-Because even the best ideas are meaningless unless you can have customers at scale pay a price for your offering.
+Because even the best business ideas are meaningless unless you can have customers at scale pay a price for your offering.

 Without proper market validation, especially at the early stages, founders could waste their limited resources on pursuing a startup that leads nowhere.